Don’t ever say we don’t cover the hard sports news here at BadJocks!

 “I hope that there’s some way to come back.”

-Marcuse got the ax from the Tigers’ concession vendor, Sportservice, following a 10-minute meeting with management last week.
+Marcuse got the ax from the Tigers’ concession vendor, shop Sportservice, following a 10-minute meeting with management last week.
 The Tigers’ vendors are unionized, and Marcuse has filed a grievance.
 It’s up to Sportservice to schedule the meeting.

 Sportservice wouldn’t comment on the specific reason behind Marcuse being let go, though sources say it wasn’t because of his singing.